eigenfoo/cryptics/docs/datasheet.md

 ### What do the rows that comprise this dataset represent?

 Each row represents one clue from a published cryptic crossword.
+The crossword grid itself is not saved.

 ### How many rows are there in total (of each type, if appropriate)?